 - Snapchat – holds content accessed on this website and user email addresses and/or phone numbers for Snapchat to potentially match your browser for both analytics and advertising purposes.
 For more information see: https://www.snap.com/en-GB/privacy/privacy-policy/

-- Hotjar - records sessions for this website used to determine website KPI’s and ROI.
+- Hotjar – gathers data by recording sessions and polls for this website used to determine website KPI’s and ROI.
 For more information see https://www.hotjar.com/legal/policies/privacy

 - Zoho Pagesense – records sessions for this website used to determine website KPI’s and ROI.
 For more information see https://www.zoho.eu/privacy.html